sachitpat123-source/ODT2026-CapstoneProjectName/Media/Readme.md

 3. Use captions to explain what is happening

 Most media has been submitted to the repository.
-Files too long have been omitted from the repository expemt major tests.
+Files too long have been omitted from the repository except major tests.
 All actions being performed in the media is mendtioned is repsective readmes.